MarlinFirmware/Configurations/config/examples/MakerTech3D/Proforge2sDual/README.md

         // Only power servos during movement, otherwise leave off to prevent jitter
         #define DEACTIVATE_SERVOS_AFTER_MOVE

-## PID Turnig and problem with satble temp
+## PID Turnig and problem with stable temperature
         Enable EEPROM settings so that I can save PID turning.
         Enable PIDTEMPBED for the bed so that I can run PID turnung for the bed